sm-da/my-awesome/README.md

 - [FlowiseAI/FlowiseAILandingPage](https://github.com/FlowiseAI/FlowiseAILandingPage) -
 - [LeCoupa/awesome-cheatsheets](https://github.com/LeCoupa/awesome-cheatsheets) - 👩‍💻👨‍💻 Awesome cheatsheets for popular programming languages, frameworks and development tools.
 They include everything you should know in one single file.
 - [MineDojo/Voyager](https://github.com/MineDojo/Voyager) - An Open-Ended Embodied Agent with Large Language Models
-- [OpenBMB/AgentVerse](https://github.com/OpenBMB/AgentVerse) - 🤖 AgentVerse 🪐 provides a flexible framework that simplifies the process of building custom multi-agent environments for large language models (LLMs).
+- [OpenBMB/AgentVerse](https://github.com/OpenBMB/AgentVerse) - 🤖 AgentVerse 🪐 is designed to facilitate the deployment of multiple LLM-based agents in various applications, which primarily provides two frameworks: task-solving and simulation
 - [Rezmason/matrix](https://github.com/Rezmason/matrix) - matrix (web-based green code rain, made with love)
 - [SamurAIGPT/Camel-AutoGPT](https://github.com/SamurAIGPT/Camel-AutoGPT) - 🚀 Introducing 🐪 CAMEL: a game-changing role-playing approach for LLMs and auto-agents like BabyAGI & AutoGPT!
 Watch two agents 🤝 collaborate and solve tasks together, unlocking endless possibilities in #ConversationalAI, 🎮 gaming, 📚 education, and more! 🔥
 - [SamurAIGPT/EmbedAI](https://github.com/SamurAIGPT/EmbedAI) - An app to interact privately with your documents using the power of GPT, 100% privately, no data leaks